Partner with Us

 Funding for LITT

 LITT is funded by a donor-advised fund hosted at The Boston Foundation, one of the largest nonprofit community foundations in the country.
 In practice, what this means is that we recommend and make grants independently, while TBF staff process and distribute the funds.
-Our partner librarians typically request between $1,500 to $10,000 per project, but there is no fixed grant amount.
+Our partner librarians typically request between $1,500 to $15,000 per project, but there is no fixed grant amount.
 Irregardless of size, a LITT grant is meant to supplement—and not displace— a library’s regular teen services budget.

 Only 501(c)3 charitable organizations are eligible to receive a LITT grant.
 This includes Friends of the Library groups and Library Foundations.
 LITT cannot make a grant to an individual, a for profit entity, or school/school library.

-Library grants to promote democracy
+Library grants to promote literacy, democracy, equity